 Yasmin Vobis (RA, NCARB, FAAR) is a registered architect and co-founding Principal of Ultramoderne.
 She brings a keen sensibility in organization and material expression to every project.
 She studied architecture at the University of California, Berkeley and Princeton University, where she received her Masters in Architecture and was awarded the Butler Traveling Fellowship and the Suzanne Kolarik Underwood Prize.
 Prior to co-founding Ultramoderne, she practiced in the offices of Ogrydziak Prillinger Architects, Guy Nordenson and Associates Structural Engineers, and Steven Holl Architects.
 In addition, she has taught at Princeton University, Rhode Island School of Design, the Cooper Union, Brown University and is currently Assistant Professor in Architecture at the Harvard Graduate School of Design.
 She was awarded the Founders—Arnold W. Brunner—Katherine Edwards Gordon Rome Prize in Architecture in 2016.

 Aaron Forrest (RA, NCARB) is a registered architect and co-founding Principal of Ultramoderne.
 He has extensive professional experience, having practiced in New York with Bernheimer Architecture and Guy Nordenson and Associates Structural Engineers, and in Madrid with Ábalos & Herreros Arquitectos.
 His background strongly informs his interests in the relationship between structure, tectonics, and architectural space.
 Aaron received both his Bachelor's Degree and Masters in Architecture from Princeton University.
-From 2014 to 2022, he was a professor of architecture at Rhode Island School of Design, where he attained the rank of Associate Professor.
-In 2022, he stepped away from full time teaching to focus on practice while continuing to teach design studios at Harvard Graduate School of Design.
+In addition the practice, Aaron has extensive teaching experience, having held appointments at Harvard Graduate School of Design, Rhode Island School of Design, and University of Pennsylvania.
+He is currently Associate Adjunct Professor of Architecture at UC Berkeley.